HarshShidlyali/E-Library/README.md

 # E-Library Management System
-The E-Library Management System is a C program that allows users to manage a collection of books in a digital library.
+>>The E-Library Management System is a C program that allows users to manage a collection of books in a digital library.
 The system provides options to add books, view all books, search for books by author, count the number of books, and exit the program.
 This is the begineers level C programming.

 # Features
--> Add Book Information: Store book details such as title, author, pages, and price.
+>> Add Book Information: Store book details such as title, author, pages, and price.
--> Count Books: Display the total number of books in the library.
+>> Count Books: Display the total number of books in the library.
--> Search by Author: Retrieve and display all books written by a specific author.
+>> Search by Author: Retrieve and display all books written by a specific author.
--> View All Books: List all books currently available in the library.
+>> View All Books: List all books currently available in the library.
--> Exit Program: Safely exit the program.
+>> Exit Program: Safely exit the program.

 # Author
--- Developed as a simple C-based library management system for learning purposes.
+>> Developed as a simple C-based library management system for learning purposes.

 # Learnings from This Program